OUR HISTORY

 1939

-The boat was requistioned by the admiralty and used as a torpedo recovery vessel in WW2.
+The boat was requisitioned by the admiralty and used as a torpedo recovery vessel in WW2.

 1943-1945